California, Desert Southwest see outburst of lightning amid powerful storm

 Some residents appeared unaware of the spectacle’s danger.

-“[What] blew my mind tonight … with bolts striking within a mile was all the people standing on the beach unafraid,” tweeted Olbinski.
+“[What] blew my mind tonight … with bolts striking within a mile was all the people standing on the beach unafraid,” Olbinski tweeted.
 “But then it was awesome hearing the cheering and oohs and aahs from everyone.”

-The upper-level low drifted over Arizona and the Desert Southwest on Tuesday, producing rotating thunderstorms with winds up to 73 mph in Maricopa County southwest of Phoenix near Tortilla Flat.
-Serious flash flooding accompanied storms in Wickenburg about 50 miles northwest of Phoenix.
+The upper-level low drifted over Arizona and the Desert Southwest on Tuesday, producing rotating thunderstorms with winds up to 73 mph in Maricopa County, outside of Phoenix near Tortilla Flat.
+Serious flash flooding accompanied storms in Wickenburg, about 50 miles northwest of Phoenix.

 The instigating storm also displayed a “hail spike” on radar, the result of large hail inside the storm reflecting the radar beam first to the ground and then to the radar.
 That tricks the radar into plotting precipitation farther away, and is a signature of large or wet hail inside a storm.

-A storm near Roosevelt Lake east-northeast of Phoenix took on classic rotating supercell structure, with striations wrapping around an eerie blue rain and hail core beneath the storm.
-A tornado warning was issued to the north near Woods Canyon Lake.
+A storm near Roosevelt Lake, east-northeast of Phoenix, took on classic rotating supercell structure, with striations wrapping around an eerie blue rain and hail core beneath the storm.
+A tornado warning was issued to the north, near Woods Canyon Lake.
 No reports of tornadoes have been received.

-This summer featured one of the most prolific monsoons in recent history across central and southern Arizona, which were starved of moisture from what can only be described as last year’s dearth of a monsoon season.
-The term “monsoon” describes a seasonal shift in wind direction, which in the summertime means moisture transport over the Desert that can brew scattered showers and thunderstorms.
+This summer featured one of the most prolific monsoons in recent history across central and southern Arizona, areas starved of moisture from what can be described only as last year’s dearth of a monsoon season.
+The term “monsoon” describes a seasonal shift in wind direction, which in the summertime means moisture transportation over the desert that can brew scattered showers and thunderstorms.

 Tucson received 12.81 inches of rain between June and the end of August; last year, only 1.67 inches fell during that interim.
-In 2020, Phoenix only got an inch all summer long.
+In 2020, Phoenix got only an inch all summer long.

-Meanwhile, another fall system could bring widespread rain and some thunderstorms to southern California on Friday, with additional storminess possible in Arizona and across the Four Corners region this weekend.
+Meanwhile, another fall system could bring widespread rain and some thunderstorms to Southern California on Friday, with additional storminess possible in Arizona and across the Four Corners region this weekend.

 In the meantime, check out these epic portraits of the episode in the Southwest: